 Insecticides are available for controlling larvae, but their application in either large bodies of water or small artificial breeding sites can be difficult and expensive, particularly for an individual homeowner.
 Control programs targeting mosquito larvae are best left to trained individuals in county or local government agencies.
 Most of these chemicals are not selective and some may even harm beneficial insects and other non-target organisms.
 Furthermore, use of these chemicals will provide only temporary reduction in mosquito populations.
 Modifying or eliminating breeding sites is the long-term solution to severe mosquito problems.

 Homeowners wanting to treat small areas, such as garden pools, etc, might want to try a bacterial insecticides that are available at many retail stores, garden centers and on-line garden suppliers.
 There are several products formulated as "donuts" ("dunks") or as granules that contain the bacterium Bacillus thuringiensis israelensis or "Bti."
-This bacterium kills mosquitoes, but does not harm fish, birds or other wildlife.
+This bacterium kills mosquitoes and some other types of flies (such as fungus gnats), but does not harm most insects, or fish, birds or other wildlife.
 The "dunk" versions are well-suited for small breeding sites (100 sq. ft. or less) and will control mosquito larvae for about 30 days.
-Before using Bti products, you need information on the life cycle and habitat requirements of mosquitoes in your area.
-Simply treating all areas of standing water without knowing if they are actually sources of the problem is a waste of time and money.
+Keep in mind that these products are not a substitute for removing water sources or cleaning out water sources such as bird baths and pet water bowls.

 Other Biological and Non-chemical Control Measures